Meet the Team!

 Tara Hill - Senior Facilitator

-Tara Hill is the senior facilitator at Phoenix Support for Educators.
-Her experience in the profession started 17 years ago as an educator and nominated supervisor.
+Tara Hill is the inspiring multi-tasking senior facilitator at Phoenix Support for Educators.
+Her experience in the profession started in 2003 as an educator and nominated supervisor.
 Tara's strength based coaching skills are exceptional.
-Tara oversees the Ultimate Phoenix Support Program and delivers workshops around educational program and practice, and learning environments.
+Tara oversees The Online Teacher's and Educator's Symposium (TOTES) and delivers workshops around educational program and practice, documentation, and learning environments.

 Ingrid Hazelspring - Facilitator